drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 Public institutions, in my view, have a responsibility to lead (_it is time to lead by example_) by example, not just by complying with regulations like the CRA, but by embracing the spirit of them.
-This means investing in open technologies, making software choices that prioritise transparency, autonomy, sustainability and **avoid vendor-locking at all cost**, supporting reproducible and verifiable systems.
+This means investing in open technologies, making software choices that prioritise transparency, autonomy, sustainability and **avoid vendor lock-in at all costs**, supporting reproducible and verifiable systems.
 This is not just a present-day concern... it is a battle that has been fought (and arguably lost) before.
 A recent paper by [Nora von Ingersleben-Seip](https://www.noravoningersleben.com/), ["How the European Union Fell Out of Love with Open-Source Software" (2025)](https://ideas.repec.org/p/aiw/wpaper/39.html),